 Eumovate is a cream that should be applied in a thin layer directly to the afflicted area once or twice a day.
-Make sure to wash your hand before and after applying Eumovate cream, unless you are using Eumovate to treat a condition on your hands.
+Make sure to wash your hand before and after applying Eumovate cream unless you are using Eumovate to treat a condition on your hands.

 Dispense 1 fingertip unit of cream.
 A fingertip unit is an amount of cream from the tip of the finger to the first knuckle.

 Massage Eumovate cream gently into the skin.
-Don’t rub vigorously as this may upset and aggravate the skin further.
+Don’t rub vigorously, as this may upset and aggravate the skin further.

 If you are using another topical treatment, such as a moisturiser or medicated cream, speak to your doctor or a pharmacist about using Eumovate in conjunction with them.
-This is because some topical products can dilute Eumovate, reducing the effectiveness.
+This is because some topical products can dilute Eumovate, reducing its effectiveness.
 You should allow adequate time for the product to sink into the skin before following with an emollient to lock in moisture.

 You can use Eumovate daily for up to 4 weeks, but you should not continue to use it beyond this point.

 Once you start to see an improvement, you can reduce the frequency of application or change treatment to a less potent medicine.
-Use of Eumovate should be stopped gradually once your skin condition begins to improve.
+Eumovate should be stopped gradually once your skin condition begins to improve.
 You should then use an emollient to keep the skin in good condition.